CARTAvis/carta-controller/docs/src/configuration.rst

     openssl genrsa -out carta_private.pem 4096
     openssl rsa -in carta_private.pem -outform PEM -pubout -out carta_public.pem

-The access tokens use a public/private keypair whether using LDAP, PAM, or OIDC authentication.
-However, when using OIDC authentication an additional symmetric encryption key is required for the refresh tokens.
-(When using LDAP or PAM authentication the same public/private keypair as used with the access tokens is also used for the refresh tokens).
-If using the default encryption algorithm, you can again use ``openssl`` to generate the needed key:
+A public/private keypair is used to authenticate access tokens.
+OIDC authentication requires an additional symmetric encryption key for refresh tokens.
+LDAP or PAM authentication uses the same public/private keypair both for access tokens and for refresh tokens.
+If you use the default encryption algorithm, you can again use `openssl` to generate the needed key:

 .. code-block:: shell

     openssl rand -base64 32 > /etc/carta/symm.key

 PAM may be configured to use the host's local UNIX user authentication, or to communicate with a local or remote LDAP server.
 If the UNIX module is used for authentication, the ``carta`` user must be given read-only access to ``/etc/shadow``.
 This is not required if you use PAM's LDAP module or the direct LDAP authentication method.